 Examiners for Engineering and Land Surveying Bd. > Web site

-OSBEELS was established in 1919.
-In 1999, it transitioned to semi-independent status, making the board solely accountable for its performance.
-There are no tax dollars or general funds used towards the operation of OSBEELS.
-Activities are supported entirely by fees received from applicants and licensed professionals.
-OSBEELS currently regulates more than 13,000 licensed professionals in Oregon and is directed by an 11-member board appointed by the governor.
+OSBEELS transitioned to semi-independent status in 1999.
+There are no tax dollars used for the board’s operation.
+Activities are supported entirely by fees received from applicants and licensees.
+OSBEELS currently regulates more than 25,000 licensed professionals.

 Mailing Address: 670 Hawthorne Ave.
 SE, Suite 220, Salem 97301